 Furthermore, Corpse Party for the PC has a wonderful sound design.
 The majority of character dialogue is voiced, and you can tell that the Japanese voice actors are giving their all to breathe life into the characters.
 The background music also comes with the gloom and doom we expected, as well as some beautiful pieces.

 There is also a track I really liked called “Eternal Prayer,” which seems to be an exclusive song featured in the PC version of Corpse Party.
-It plays during the final stretch in the game, in the underground shelter.
-Which is a real shame because it’s a beautiful song that really fits the tone and atmosphere of this particular part of the game.
+It plays during the final stretch in the game.
+And it’s a real shame that it got removed in later versions, because it’s a beautiful song that really fits the tone and atmosphere of this particular part of the game.

-Oddly enough, the performer of this song is named Nari Amatoya.
-There is a character in the game with that exact name (the stern middle school girl who is friends with Nana Ogasawara and Chihaya Yamase).
+Interestingly enough, the performer of this song is named Nari Amatoya.
+There is a side character in the game with that exact name (the stern middle school girl who is friends with Nana Ogasawara and Chihaya Yamase).

 So with this knowledge, this suggests that some characters in Corpse Party—seen or not—were named after staff members or doujin members.
 There was an unseen character named Tomoe Mizuki, who was named after the recording engineer of Corpse Party BloodCovered.